wp-plugins/userdeck/readme.txt

 2. Activate the plugin through the Plugins menu in WordPress.
 3. Go to the settings page.
 4. Connect to UserDeck.
-5. Choose one of the integration methods for Guides on the page by either creating a new page or by adding to an existing page.
+5. Choose one of the integration methods for Conversations or Guides on the page by either creating a new page or by adding to an existing page.

 == Screenshots ==